Bouhm/stardew-valley-mods/NPCMapLocations/docs/author-guide.md

 > <img src="doc-images/npc-crop-offset-after.png" width="250" />

-### Exclude NPC
+### Hide an NPC
 You can completely hide an NPC from NPC Map Locations.
 They will vanish entirely from the world map.

+**This isn't recommended for most cases, since having NPCs disappear can be confusing.** You should only do this for NPCs which players wouldn't normally go looking for.

-To do that, add an entry for the location name to the `Mods/Bouhm.NPCMapLocations/NPCs` asset (that exact name) using [Content Patcher](https://stardewvalleywiki.com/Modding:Content_Patcher) or [SMAPI's content API](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Content):
+To hide an NPC, add an entry for their name to the `Mods/Bouhm.NPCMapLocations/NPCs` asset (that exact name) using [Content Patcher](https://stardewvalleywiki.com/Modding:Content_Patcher) or [SMAPI's content API](https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Content):